 Avoid yucky accidents

-Nervousness and motion sickness are easier to deal with on an empty stomach.
+Nervousness and motion sickness is easier to deal with on an empty stomach.
 This is why veterinarians advise feeding your pet 3-4 prior to leaving.
 And don’t feed it in the car while it is moving!
 A funny-smelling mess is the last thing you want to be dealing with on any road trip, and especially this one.

 Look into the legal aspect